 - Furthermore, scammers work in cliques or groups.
 Early on in the Scam, the Victim will be given the e.mail address of a third party, often a lawyer or clergyman, and asked to contact them.
 Usually, it is the same Scammer using a different e.mail address.
 The purpose of this is to draw the Victim deeper into the plot and darken reality.

 - For you to fall more easily, most scammers pretend to be based in Europe. some Scammers pretend to be UK-based and use what looks like UK telephone numbers but are actually virtual numbers, which may redirect to anywhere in the world (UK – Nigeria, for eg).
 These are the digits to look out for at the start of a virtual phone number.
 Dialing from outside the UK

 Examples include: +44 70** *** ***, +44 3** *** ***, +44 84* *** ***, +44 87* *** ***, +44 9** *** *** and similar numbers

-- The Victim will be asked to provide a scan of their photo ID, ie, passport or driving licence.
-This serves 2 purposes; to ensure that the Victim is who they say they are, and to provide the Scammer with a scan of a genuine ID which may be reused to scam others.
+- The Victim will be asked to provide a scan of their photo ID, ie, passport or driving license.
+This serves 2 purposes; to ensure that the Victim is who they say they are, and to provide the Scammer with a scan of a genuine ID that may be reused to scam others.

 - The Scammer will soon ask for the Victim’s phone number.
 This is to ensure direct and immediate access to the Victim whenever the Scammer chooses to call and pressure the Victim to pay up.